 - Raise – you put more money in the pot.

-There are obviously other poker terms that you are going to need help with.
-The names of the winning hands usually make quite a lot of problems for beginners.
+There are other poker terms that you are going to need help with.
+For example, the names of the winning hands usually make quite a lot of problems for beginners.
 Not to worry, though, as those are the next ones we will cover.

 There are ten winning combinations in Texas Hold ’em.
-In case you are playing any of the other versions, you should know that winning hands are more or less the same.
-Otherwise, those games wouldn’t be called poker.
+If you are playing any of the other versions, you should know that winning hands are more or less the same.
+Otherwise, those games wouldn’t be called Poker.

-The lowest hand in poker is one that doesn’t have a pair or any other winning combination.
-This is called the High Card.
-Basically, your highest card of the five.
-In 99.9% of the cases this will be a losing hand, unless you can bluff your way to victory.
+The lowest hand in Poker doesn’t have a pair or any other winning combination.
+This is called the High Card—basically, your highest card of the five.
+In 99.9% of the cases, this will be a losing hand unless you can bluff your way to victory.

-Stronger than just one pair is Two-Pair.
+More potent than just one Pair is Two-Pair.
 This means that you have two pairs in your five-card hand (7-7 and K-K).

 Three of a Kind is stronger than two-pair.
 It means that the player has three same value cards (8-8-8).

-Flush is any combination of five cards which are in the same suit.
+Flush is any combination of five cards that are in the same suit.

-Lastly, the strongest hand in poker is the Royal Flush.
+Royal Flush, the best hand in Poker is the Royal Flush.
 This is a straight flush, but with the five strongest cards from 10 to A (10-J-Q-K-A).

 Now that you know the basic poker terminology and winning hands, it’s time to play a real poker hand.
 It would go something like this.

 First, the player on the left of the dealer puts the blind.
 After this, the dealer gives two cards to each player.
 These are face down.
-Each player evaluates his options after looking at the cards and after this is done, the player on the left of the dealer can do one of two things: bet or check.
+Each player evaluates their options after looking at the cards, and after this is done, the player on the left of the dealer can choose to do one of two things: bet or check.

-Let’s say the player bets and everyone else follows suit and calls his bet.
+Let’s say the player bets, and everyone else follows suit and calls his bet.
 This means that all players are still in the game.
-If one or more of the players wanted to fold, they could have done it as early as this stage.
+If one or more players wanted to fold, they could have done it as early as this stage.
 Similarly, if any of the players wanted to raise, they could have done that as well.

 After this first part of the hand is finished, the dealer puts the three community cards (the flop) on the table.
-These are dealt face up.
+Again, these are dealt face up.

-In most games, dealers “burn” one card from the deck before presenting the community cards, but this is not important, so we are not going to dwell on it.
+In most games, dealers “burn” one card from the deck before presenting the community cards, but this is not important, so we will not dwell on it.

 Now that players can see the flop, they have the same options as before: bet, check, fold, or raise.
 As soon as everyone has decided what to do, the dealer deals the next community card, the turn.
 Once again, everyone goes through the same motions: bet, check, fold, or raise.

-The last card that the dealer puts face up on the table is the river.
-The same as with the previous stages of the hand, the players that remained active this late in the hand decide to: bet, check, fold, or raise.
+The last card the dealer puts face up on the table is the river.
+The same as with the previous stages of the hand, the players that remained active this late in the hand decide to bet, check, fold, or raise.

 Poker Odds and Probabilities

-Before we go on to describe the winning strategies in poker, it is worth knowing how difficult some poker hands can actually be.
-Most poker beginners would benefit from this as they would know how often they can expect some hands to come.
+Before we describe the winning strategies in Poker, it is worth knowing how difficult some poker hands can be.
+Most poker beginners would benefit from this as they know how often they can expect some hands to come.
 These are just some random hole card combinations and the odds and probabilities they come with: